San Luis Obispo County Regional Airport

 Nearby Airports

-The improbable but highly successful Greek gyros served inside vintage train cars at Rock & Roll Diner.
+Greek gyros and thick milkshakes served inside the vintage railroad cars of the Rock & Roll Diner.

-Oak-smoked tri-tip with a side of native pinquito beans at The Swiss Restaurant & Bar.
+Oak-smoked tri-tip with pinquito beans at The Swiss Restaurant & Bar.

 The Chilaquiles Supreme at Joe's One Niner Diner, eaten while watching traffic on Runway 19.